isakal/Tiwwter/README.md

 **Back End Lead Developer:** [Saki](https://github.com/isakal)

 ## Additional notes
-Besides the Python interpreter, Flask module for Pythonand ReCapthca keys are required for running this project.
+Besides the Python interpreter, Flask module for Python and ReCapthca keys are required for running this project.
 Install it via running the following command in terminal:
 ```
 pip install -r requirements.txt
 python run.py